CalinRadoni/simple-purple-theme/README.md

 ### By copying the files

-Fork or copy theme's files form [github.com/CalinRadoni/simple-purple-theme](https://github.com/CalinRadoni/simple-purple-theme).
+Fork or copy theme's files from [github.com/CalinRadoni/simple-purple-theme](https://github.com/CalinRadoni/simple-purple-theme).

 If you start in an empty directory you need: